0xV4L3NT1N3/rapidkl-eticketing/README.md

 # RapidKL E-Ticketing
 Digital ticketing to eliminate the use of physical cards and tokens.
-A Flutter application to simulate the use of tokens for Malaysia's Mass Rapid Transit ( MRT ) system and truly go cashless and contactless.
+A Flutter application to simulate the use of tickets for Malaysia's Mass Rapid Transit ( MRT ) system and truly go cashless and contactless.

 ## Features
 * Book tickets